search-icon

 • Default means that the location will automatically be selected when creating a new purchase or sale.
 Only one default location can be selected.
 If you have only one location, it will be made the default location automatically.

 • Fixed Assets are required register and manage your fixed assets.
 Even if your stock and fixed assets are kept at the same physical location, you will need to create a separate entry for the Location and Fixed Asset Location.
+Fixed asset locations do not count towards your location limit in your subscription.
 See Fixed Asset Locations for more information.

 • Allow to Reorder Stock Level enables or disables Low Stock Reorder for this location.